By Alan Earls

 Zimmerman emphasizes the critical importance of planning and of working with an experienced implementer.
 He boils advice down to nuggets and valuations, such as, "For your first SAN, the vendor you select may account for up to 40 percent of your success...SAN hardware is important, but as long as you choose from the major vendors, it is only a 20 percent to 25 percent contributor."

 Within the report Zimmerman touches on who the key players are among software and hardware vendors and also offers tips on "expectation setting" and on working with them.
-He even boils down this already well distilled bunch of information into a series of bullets
+He even boils down this already well distilled bunch of information into a series of bullets in the concluding section.
+In short, its something that probably should have been titled, "The Five Minute SAN Expert."

 - To inquire about purchasing the full report, contact Giga Information Group at 781.792.2600 (in North America), or +44.175.384.2761 (in Europe).